-The QCA has released this Draft Report to assist interested parties in preparing submissions for its investigation.
-The Draft Report is in two parts.
+The QCA released a Draft Report to assist interested parties in preparing submissions for its investigation.
+All submissions have been taken into account.

+The Final Report is in two parts.
 Part A provides an overview of key findings.
 Part B is comprised of five entity-specific reports.